ayabhishek/MyTrainings/README.md

 # Trainings
-All trainings related code and programs, topics, modules.
+All trainings related code and programs, topics, modules that I have undergone professionally.